DEFRA/waste-tracking-id-backend/README.md

 }
 ```

-Keep it small and atomic.
+Keep lock operations small and atomic for best performance.

-You may use **using** for the lock resource management.
+You may also use the **using** keyword for automatic lock resource management:
-Note test coverage reports do not like that syntax.

 ```javascript
 async function doStuff(server) {